 This occurs when the patient has never had a period

 - 14 year old girls with no breast development

 - 15 year old girls

-Often it is just due to late puberty (which is often familial), and you should reassure parents and patients that this is commonly the case.
+The most common cause is late puberty (which is often familial), and you can reassure parents and patients that this is most likely the case.